spraakbanken/sparv-retreat2024/README.md

     for s in sentences:
         for w in s:
             # Do something with pos_list[w] here
-        output.append(count)  # Append count to result
+        output.append(str(count))  # Append count to result (needs to be a string)

     out.write(output)
 ```
 </details>

+> [!IMPORTANT]
+> Annotation values must be saved as strings, so remember to convert the sum into a string.

 When you are done, update your corpus configuration file and try your new annotation.
 If you want, you can also add
 `<token:pos>` to the list of annotations to include.
 The part-of-speech annotation will be created either way, as it
 is needed by your new annotator, but it won't be included in the result unless you ask for it.
-Remember to run `sparv clean -e` first, so Sparv knows it needs to create new export files.
+Remember to run `sparv clean --all` first, so Sparv knows it needs to rerun the annotations.

 # Task 3: Add an annotator on the text level